awoo-labs/wayland-dart/README.md

+# **ALERT**
+This library will no longer be maintained or updated by me.
+I will be primarily moving away from Dart.

 # Dart Wayland Client Library

 A robust and efficient Dart implementation of the Wayland client protocols.
 This library provides a comprehensive set of tools for building Wayland clients in Dart, offering seamless integration with the Wayland display server system.